-7 L. Hamilton, et al., Good Samaritan laws and overdose mortality in the United States in the fentanyl era, 97 INT J DRUG POLICY (2021).
-8 Note that the "Mitigating factor" column is coded as a "Yes" only if the law provides mitigation for the act of reporting an overdose, not simply responding.
+&lt;sup>9 L. Hamilton, et al., Good Samaritan laws and overdose mortality in the United States in the fentanyl era, 97 INT J DRUG POLICY (2021).
+See Me.
+Stat. tit.
+17-A § 1111-B. See Table 1 for additional information regarding this law.

+&lt;sup>12 Note that the "Mitigating factor" column is coded as a "Yes" only if the law provides mitigation for the act of reporting an overdose, not simply responding.

-9 A "seeker for self" is a person who is themselves experiencing an overdose and seeks assistance.
+&lt;sup>13 A "seeker for self" is a person who is themselves experiencing an overdose and seeks assistance.
 A seeker for others is a person who seeks assistance for another individual who is experiencing an overdose.
 A person experiencing an overdose is the person for whom assistance is sought.
 Some states are not specific as to whether the seeker must be calling for another person in order to receive immunity.
 For the purposes of this chart, when the law does not clearly state that the seeker must be calling for another person, we assume that either calling for another person or calling for oneself would qualify for immunity.
+For the purposes of brevity, the following abbreviations will be used throughout the chart: "LE" = Law Enforcement; "LEO" = Law

-10 For the purposes of brevity, the following abbreviations will be used throughout the chart: "LE" = Law Enforcement; "LEO" = Law Enforcement Officer; "OD" = Overdose; "ID" = Identification; "EMS" = Emergency Medical Services; "CS" = Controlled Substances.
-11 An individual "may not be prosecuted for a misdemeanor controlled substance offense if law enforcement became aware of the offense solely because the individual was seeking medical assistance for another individual under this article."
+For the purposes of brevity, the following abbreviations will be used throughout the chart: "LE" = Law Enforcement; "LEO" = Law Enforcement; "OD" = Overdose; "ID" = Identification; "EMS" = Emergency Medical Services; "CS" = Controlled Substances.
+An individual "may not be prosecuted for a misdemeanor controlled substance offense if law enforcement became aware of the offense solely because the individual was seeking medical assistance for another individual under this article."
 Ala.
-Code § 20-2-281.
-12 Use or possession with intent to use is a misdemeanor in most circumstances, and therefore covered by the immunity provisions.
+Code § 20-2-281(b).
+Use or possession with intent to use is a misdemeanor in most circumstances, and therefore covered by the immunity provisions.
 However, possession of paraphernalia with intent to illegally manufacture a controlled substance is a felony, and therefore not covered.
 Ala.
-Code § 13A-12-260(c).
+Code § 13A-12-260(d).

-13 The law provides protection from all misdemeanor controlled substance offenses with the exception of driving under the influence.
+The law provides protection from all misdemeanor controlled substance offenses with the exception of driving under the influence.
 Ala.
-Code § $20-2-28\frac{1(b)}{2}$.
+Code § 20-2-281(b).

-14 Mitigation law effective September 8, 2008.
+Mitigation law effective September 8, 2008.
 Good Samaritan law effective October 8, 2014.

-15 Changes effective July 12, 2016 appear to have been made solely to conform the statute to changes made in Alaska Stat. §§ 11.70.050, to which it refers.
+Changes effective July 12, 2016, appear to have been made solely to conform the statute to changes made in Alaska Stat. § 11.70.050, to which it refers.
 They are not substantive.
-July 2019 changes added immunity from some possession crimes (Alaska Stat. §§ 11.70.040(a)(12); § 11.71.040(a)(5)) that were not previously included but removed immunity from possessing some drugs in a school zone (Alaska Stat. §§ 11.70.030(a)(3)).
+July 2019 changes added immunity from some possession crimes (Alaska Stat. § 11.70.040(a)(12); Alaska Stat. § 11.71.040(a)(5)) that were not previously included but removed immunity from possessing some drugs in a school zone (Alaska Stat. § 11.70.030(a)(3)).

-16 In this section, "drug overdose" is defined as "a controlled-substance-induced physiological event that results in a life-threatening emergency to the person who ingested, inhaled, injected, or otherwise introduced the controlled substance into the body."
+In this section, "drug overdose" is defined as "a controlled-substance-induced physiological event that results in a life-threatening emergency to the person who ingested, inhaled, injected, or otherwise introduced the controlled substance into the body."
 Alaska Stat. § 11.71.311(b).

-17 "A person may not be prosecuted for a violation of AS 11.71.040(a)(3), (4), or (12), 11.71.050(a)(4) or (5), or 11.71.060(a)(1) or (2) if that person (1) sought, in good faith, medical or law enforcement assistance for another person who the person reasonably believed was experiencing a drug overdose . . ." and meets the other requirements of the law.
+"A person may not be prosecuted for a violation of AS 11.71.040(a)(3), (4), or (12), 11.71.050(a)(4) or (5), or 11.71.060(a)(1) or (2) if that person (1) sought, in good faith, medical or law enforcement assistance for another person who the person reasonably believed was experiencing a drug overdose" and meets the other requirements of the law.
 Alaska Stat. § 11.71.311(a).

-18 Possession of drug paraphernalia is not a crime under Alaska state law, although several municipalities have enacted local paraphernalia ordinances.
+Possession of drug paraphernalia is not a crime under Alaska state law, although several municipalities have enacted local paraphernalia ordinances.

-19 Immunity applies to Alaska Stat. § 11.71.060(a) and (b), per § 11.71.311(a).
+Immunity applies to Alaska Stat. § 11.71.060(a)(1) and (2), per Alaska Stat. § 11.71.311(a).